mila-iqia/ansible-role-pyservice/README.md

     command: python -m {{ app_module }} --config {{ app_config }} web
 ```

-The command is run in the conda environment created by the role, and it can be anything you want.
+The command is run in the environment created by the role, and it can be anything you want.

 ## Defining a timer